8 Rationality

 8.3 Playing Games

 Some people might be nervous about resting too much weight on infinitary examples like the coin sequence.
 So I’ll show how the same puzzle arises in a simple, and finite, game.3 The game itself is a nice illustration of how a number of distinct solution concepts in game theory come apart.
 (Indeed, the use I’ll make of it isn’t a million miles from the use that Kohlberg and Mertens (1986) make of it.)
 To set the problem up, I need to say a few words about how I think of game theory.
 This won’t be at all original - most of what I say is taken from important works by Robert Stalnaker (1994, 1996, 1998, 1999).
-But the underlying philosophical points are important, and it is easy to get confused about them.
-(At least, I used to get these points all wrong, and that’s got to be evidence they are easy to get confused about, right?)
-So I’ll set the basic points slowly, and then circle back to the puzzle for the Lockeans.4
+But the underlying philosophical points are important, and it is easy to get confused about them.4 So I’ll set the basic points slowly, and then circle back to the puzzle for the Lockeans.5

-Start with a simple decision problem, where the agent has a choice between two acts A1and A2, and there are two possible states of the world, S1 and S2, and the agent knows the payouts for each act-state pair are given by the following table.
+Start with a simple decision problem, where the agent has a choice between two acts A1and A2, and there are two possible states of the world, S1 and S2, and the agent knows the payouts for each act-state pair are given by Table 8.1.

 What should Row do?
 This one is easy.
 Column gets 1 for sure if she plays S2, and 0 for sure if she plays S1.
 So she’ll play S2.
 And given that she’s playing S2, it is best for Row to play A2.